massacresIV/PF1EE/docs/srd/classes/core/druid/druid.md

 - **No Recent Casting:** Any spells cast in the last 8 hours count against the number of spells the Druid can prepare.
 For example, casting a 1st-level spell before the ritual reduces that day’s available 1st-level spells by one.

-- **Ritual:** During this communion, the Druid enters a state of quiet reflection, attuning himself to the natural world.
-He spends 1 hour in a calm environment—often in solitude, near running water, beneath open sky, or amid natural surroundings—drawing divine magic through her bond with nature and preparing her spells for the day.
+- **Ritual:** During this communion, the Druid enters a state of quiet reflection, attuning herself to the natural world.
+She spends 1 hour in a calm environment—often in solitude, near running water, beneath open sky, or amid natural surroundings—drawing divine magic through her bond with nature and preparing her spells for the day.

 - **Preparation Environment:** The Druid’s surroundings must be reasonably quiet and free of distractions to concentrate.
 Inclement weather, injury, or failing saving throws during a ritual can prevent preparation.